<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 How to cook pizza in a brick pizza oven

-Close your eyes and image the evening air is filled with the savoury aroma of burning wood and baking bread.
+Close your eyes and imagine the evening air is filled with the savoury aroma of burning wood and baking bread.
 Gathered around are your loved ones, laughter filling the air as each person crafts their perfect pizza masterpiece.
 Glasses clink, voices mingle and the sun paints the sky with hues of orange and pink as it slowly descends.
 Life feels truly perfect.

 Pizza oven instructions